SMTG-Bham/ThermoParser/tp/data/README.rst

 --------------

-``resolve.py`` uses the metadata stored by ThermoPlotter to break data down by its dependant variables, such as selecting ZT at a certain temperature.
+``resolve.py`` uses the metadata stored by ThermoPlotter to break data down by its dependent variables, such as selecting ZT at a certain temperature.

 -----------